coredds/eniGOma/examples/README.md

-# eniGOma Configuration Examples
+# enigoma Configuration Examples

-This directory contains example configurations for the eniGOma Enigma machine implementation, organized by category to help you understand different use cases and configuration options.
+This directory contains example configurations for the enigoma Enigma machine implementation, organized by category to help you understand different use cases and configuration options.

 ## Directory Structure